luluco250/8bitdo-ultimate-stuff/readme.md

 Specifically the beta firmware is actually better for Linux since it allows explicit input mode selection through shortcuts similar to their pre-Pro 2 controllers:

+You can use a Windows virtual machine to flash the firmware, note that you will need to passthrough the USB receiver, not the controller.
+You also need to passthrough a new boot mode device that shows up when you start the firmware update process.

 To select an input mode, hold one of these combos while the controller is off:
 ```
 +--------------+---------+ +--------+-------+--------+